MattThommes/amplify-react-app/readme/README.dev.md

     *   `git clone git@github.com:[GITHUB_USERNAME]/amplify-react-app-test1.git`
 3. Open the cloned project in your IDE and follow the setup steps below.

-To pull down the latest changes from the upstream repo, run this script:
+**After running setup**, to pull down the latest changes from the upstream repo, run this script:

 `make sync-upstream`